Laura Intravia: Career

 In 2013, Intravia was one of the artists featured on Austin Wintory's album of remixed music from the stealth game Monaco: What's Yours is Mine.
 The album was released in conjunction with the game and OST.
 In the same year, she arranged music from Journey for a piano sheet music book, published by Alfred Music Publishing.
 She later appeared as a guest vocalist for the accompanying recorded piano album with pianist Robert Thies.

 In 2014, Intravia performed as a solo vocalist at the world premiere of the new concert series Pokémon: Symphonic Evolutions, an official Pokémon project produced by Princeton Entertainment.
 The concert series debuted in Washington D.C., featuring Junichi Masuda as a guest conductor.
 She performed again the following month at the Mann Center.

 Intravia arranged Through Time and Space, a Chrono Trigger and Chrono Cross piano arrangement album in 2015, featuring pianist Brendon Shapiro.
 The album was produced by Tommy Tallarico and released in conjunction with the Video Games Live: Level 4 Kickstarter.
 In 2016, Intravia's second album Shall We Play? featuring music from The Legend of Zelda: Majora's Mask was released.

 In 2018, Intravia performed and co-wrote the ending song of the point-and-click adventure game Arkhangel: The House of the Seven Stars with lead composer Chad Seiter.
+In 2025, she collaborated with AURORA and composer Brendon Williams to co-write "A Place to Call Home" for World of Warcraft: Midnight.